sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-filter/filters.md

 action       |
 -------------|------
 description  | Action to take with the event if the event filter expressions match.
-See [Inclusive and exclusive event filters][1] for more information. required     | true type         | String allowed values | `allow`, `deny`
+Read [Inclusive and exclusive event filters][1] for more information. required     | true type         | String allowed values | `allow`, `deny`